Further Maths - Exponential Form of Complex Numbers

 Euler’s relation.

-Rewrite the modulus-argument form using $e$ and apply the laws of indicies.
+Rewrite the modulus-argument form using $e$ and apply the laws of indices.